stardog-union/launchpad-docs/voicebox.md

 ## Voicebox Service

 The Voicebox Service is distributed as a Docker image.
 The Voicebox Service is a stateless HTTP server that packages up Stardog Voicebox functionality.
 It is intended to be run in conjunction with Stardog Launchpad.
-The Voicebox Service will communicate directly with whichever Stardog server’s you are interacting with in Launchpad, so they should be accessible to this image when run as a container.
+The Voicebox Service will communicate directly with whichever Stardog servers you are interacting with in Launchpad, so they should be accessible to this image when run as a container.

 ![Voicebox Service with Launchpad Architecuture](./assets/voicebox-service-architecture.png)